 If you’re planning to cross the channel and holiday in Europe, one thing you don’t want to overlook is EU breakdown insurance.
 Don’t assume your standard motorhome breakdown insurance offers the same level of cover abroad as it does at home in the UK.
 Failing to have European breakdown cover in place could mean your holiday ends up costing you way more than anticipated if the worst were to happen.
 Breaking down while overseas could be much more complicated, than if it were to happen in the UK.

 If a breakdown occurs in the UK, your insurer can arrange for your vehicle to be taken to a garage to be repaired.
 Whereas, breaking down in Europe could result in having to make your own repair and recovery arrangements if you aren’t adequately covered.
 You’ll need to find a recovery company to tow you and a trustworthy garage to fix your vehicle.
 On top of this, you’ll have to cover the costs for recovery, labour and repairs out of your own pocket.
-If your vehicle can’t be fixed before you’re due to travel back to the UK, you’ll also need to cover the cost of getting you and your vehicle back home.
+If your vehicle can’t be fixed before you’re due to travel back to the UK, you’ll also need to cover the cost of getting you and your vehicle back home (repatriation).
 Sadly, the further away from home you are, the more this will cost.
-Finding yourself in this situation can be both difficult and stressful, especially if you don’t speak the language or know the area.
+Finding yourself in this situation could be both difficult and stressful, especially if you don’t speak the language or know the area.

 What do I do if I breakdown in Europe?